1) Are you a traditional publisher, or do I have to pay to have my book published by you?

 Launch week: release day newsletter to our list, a week’s worth of social media posts exclusively about your book, listing with the LitNuts newsletter, utilizing our street team to push reviews, asking our private Facebook group to share the news

-And a lot more going on in the background besides!
+And a lot more going on in the background.
 Including registering ISBNs, typesetting and ebook formatting, compiling metadata and keywords, building website pages, and more.
-All of this for multiple books across the year.
+All of this for dozens of books across the year.

 5) Will my eBook be available on NetGalley or Edelweiss for advanced reviewers?